pzaino/thecrowler/doc/api.md

 * [GET] `/v1/source/update`: This end-point will update a source in the database.
 * [GET] `/v1/source/vacuum`: This end-point will vacuum the source from all data crawled and collected so far (note: it does NOT remove the source, it's owners, categories etc., only crawled data).
+* [GET] `/v1/information-seed/list`: This console end-point lists all information seeds and includes `discovered_source_count`, the number of active `SourceInformationSeedIndex` relationships currently linking discovered sources to each seed.
+The count is calculated by the database in the list query.

 There are equivalent end-points in [POST] for all the above end-points.